Cherokee Purple (tomato)

-Cherokee Purple is the name of an old variety of tomato that develops a fruit with a deep, dusky-rose color while maintaining a somewhat greenish hue near the stem when mature for eating.
+Cherokee Purple is an heirloom variety of tomato that develops a fruit with a deep, dusky-rose color while maintaining a somewhat greenish hue near the stem when mature for eating.
 The deep crimson interior and clear skin combination give it its distinctive color.
 It was one of the first of the darker color group of tomatoes sometimes described as "blacks."
 Southern Exposure Seed Exchange was the first seed company to offer Cherokee Purple, released in limited quantity in 1993.
 The Cherokee Purple has become a popular heirloom variety.

 History

 In 1990 John Green of Sevierville, Tennessee mailed heirloom tomato expert Craig LeHoullier seeds of an unnamed purple tomato.
 Green said that the tomato had originated with the Cherokees more than 100 years previously.
 LeHoullier named the tomato "Cherokee Purple" and sent seeds to the Southern Exposure Seed Exchange (SESE).
 Jeff McCormack, the owner of SESE, said that the tomato "tasted fine, but was kind of ugly -- people may not like it."
 SESE featured the Cherokee Purple in the 1993 seed catalog.
 LeHoullier distributed Cherokee Purple seeds to several market growers and one of them, Alex Hitt, who lived in North Carolina, had an immediate success growing and selling the tomato despite its ugly appearance.
 The tomato was described "as looking like a leg bruise."

 In 2014, Cherokee Purple was named one of the top ten tomato heirloom varieties by the Seed Savers Exchange.